Service Number 40432

 On return to the UK Cecil became the manager of the Old Star in Collingham and was one of the founding members of Collingham Royal British Legion.

-He died in 1939 and is buried in Collingham.
+He died on the 27th February 1939 and is buried in Collingham.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: email@example.com